improvised singing course

 Learn improvised singing and musical improv in a fun and supportive environment.
 Topics include improvised singing, scenes into song, duets, group singing, synchronised dancing, musical improv structure and improvised musical games, scenes and stories.

-You’ll progressing as a team week by week as you have fun learning how to improvising songs and then put it all together in a fun show!
+You’ll progress as a team week by week as you have fun learning how to improvise songs and then put it all together in a fun show!